Ph24588/DeltaruneFangame/README.md

 Seam's trick lines
 -This one is a Jevil original, though I doubt he showed it to you.
 -A fan favorite all should know!
 -One of my earliest tricks.
-Can't learn this one in magic school.
+Can't learn this one in magic school. (split this one up into 2? i like "can't learn this one in magic school" by itself quite a bit)
 -
 -

-Ralsei
+Ralsei (Susie can say this)
-Hey, is it just me or do these *tricks* kind of... hurt?
+Hey, uh, is it just me or do these *tricks* kind of... hurt?

-Susie
+Susie (just yeet this one)
 Yeah, these games kinda suck!
 How about you do something else?

+Ralsei
+Yes, Seam, I think that really is-

 Seam
 Feeling bashful are we?
 How about this one?
 One size fits all!